aarhusstadsarkiv/azure-downloader/readme.md

 ### Instructions

-The script accepts three way of providing filepaths to download, all three ways can be combined freely:
+The script accepts three ways of providing filepaths to download, all three ways can be combined freely:

 - `python download.py path/1.pdf path/2.pdf path/3.pdf`
 - `python download.py -p path/1.pdf -p path/2.pdf --path path/3.pdf`
 - `python download.py -f paths.csv` read a list of paths from a file, line delimitered

-The script requires a key to connect to Azure Storage, this key is provided with `--key` or by setting it to the environment variable `AZURE_STORAGE_CONNECTION_STRING`
+The script requires a key to connect to Azure Storage, this key is provided with `--key` or by setting it to the environment variable key `AZURE_STORAGE_CONNECTION_STRING`

 ### Help